FvD/harper/README.md

     go to "My Lessons",
     and push the "update" button next to the lesson in question.

-Note that we archive past `harper.md` files, but not the actual lesson content.
+Note that we archive past Harper files but not the actual lesson content.
-(We are not a repository, we're an index.)
+(We're an index not a repository.)

 [choral-explanations]: https://hapgood.us/2016/05/13/choral-explanations/
 [folksonomy]: https://en.wikipedia.org/wiki/Folksonomy